google-marketing-solutions/ml_toast/README.md

     creatives, to match changing consumer interest.

-One of the approaches advertisers rely on is analyzing search queries against which their ads appear, categorising these queries into meaningful themes, and analyzing themes to generate insights.
+One of the approaches advertisers rely on is analyzing search queries against which their ads appear, categorizing these queries into meaningful themes, and analyzing themes to generate insights.

 > ***Topic clustering requires both time and expertise to execute properly, and